calofonseca/flexigyData/TestDataset/Readme.txt

 # ------------

 The dataset files are organized as follows:

-OMIE prices
-	Files with the prices on a 15-minute basis of a day

 Test Case Scenario # //Folders have the corresponding test case scenario data
 	InputCsv